kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

       ![](images/staging-1.png)

-4. Then click **Publish all** to publish your changes and save your progress, press the blue **Publish** button at the bottom left of it to save your changes.
+4. Then click **Publish all** to publish your changes and save your progress, and press the blue **Publish** button at the bottom left of it to save your changes.

 ### **F. Trigger Synapse Pipeline**

 1. Once you have successfully published your work, we need to trigger our pipeline.
 To do this, just below the tabs at the top of the studio, there is a *lightning bolt* icon that says **Add trigger (1)**.
-Click to add a trigger and select **Trigger now (2)** to begin a pipeline run then when the window opens up click on **OK**.
+Click to add a trigger and select **Trigger now (2)** to begin a pipeline run, then when the window opens up, click on **OK**.

       ![](images/trigger-1.png)